 WARNING!
-Frequencies above 100MHz exceed the specifications for the onboard Intel Chipset and are not guaranteed to be stable.
+Frequencies above 100MHz exceed the specifications for the onboard chipset and are not guaranteed to be stable.
+The table on the following page is for general reference purposes only.
+Always refer to the instructions included with your CPU when possible.